Kyratech/AccidentalAlienAttack/README.md

 ### Changes to non-script assets

-Getting changes to sprites etc is a little fiddly with my external editor workflow.
-I do the following:
+Update: As of version 3.3.0 of ticBundle, changes made to non-script assets are easier to work with.
+Following is the new workflow:

-1. Make my changes to the sprites in TIC-80.
+1. When the compiled `build.lua` file is loaded, make my changes to the sprites in TIC-80.
-2. Save the cartridge in TIC-80 (`CTRL + S`).
+2. Save the cartridge as a different file `src/metadata.lua`.
-3. Open the modified `build.lua` in my IDE.
-4. Copy the asset metadata from the bottom of the file to `assetMetadata.lua`.
-5. This triggers a project rebuild containing the updated assets.

-This may not be the best workflow, but it's worked for me in this little toy project.
-It may be a wise idea to change step 2 so that you save to a different catridge file so that the automatic rebuild doesn't immediately overwrite your sprite changes.
-Either way, the sprite changes will exist in memory until you run `load build.lua` again.
+3. Make some small change to another file so that the watch script notices the change and triggers a rebuild.

 ## Contributions